marvinscham/disenchanter/README.md

 This script is intended for usage on Windows.

 To use it, download the pre-built `disenchanter.exe` from the [Latest Release](https://github.com/marvinscham/disenchanter/releases).

-Note that downloading as well as running this file can cause a false positive alert from your anti-virus.
-That's because the executable creates a temporary Ruby environment, which can be detected as trojan-like behavior.
+Note that downloading as well as running this file probably causes a false positive alert from your antivirus.
+That's because the executable creates a temporary Ruby environment to run the script, which is detected as trojan-like behavior.

-Known false positives:
+_Known false positives_:

 - Trojan:Win32/Wacatac.B!ml